-The City of Tampa Department of Solid Waste and Environmental Program Management, in conjunction with other cities nationwide, is celebrating National Waste and Recycling Workers Week.
-The Department will be dedicating a week, which began June 14th, to recognize the women and men of the Solid Waste Department for their dedication to keeping our neighborhoods and environment clean and safe.
+The City of Tampa Department of Solid Waste and Environmental Program Management, as well as other cities nationwide, is celebrating National Waste and Recycling Workers Week from June 13 to June 18.

-Since the early 1900’s garbage disposal has been a priority for the health and safety of communities; although the work is often overlooked.
-This week, June 14-20, gives the much deserved appreciation due to Solid Waste workers throughout the country.
+Since the early 1900s, garbage disposal has been a priority for the health and safety of communities; although the work is often overlooked.
+This week gives the much deserved appreciation to solid waste workers throughout the country.

-Tampa’s Solid Waste employees are critical to maintaining the cleanliness and neighborhood aesthetics throughout the City.
-Whether providing debris removal services after natural disasters, or restoring right-of-ways after city sanctioned events during the midst of a global pandemic, the environmental stewardship of the Solid Waste team keeps our communities clean.
+Tampa’s Solid Waste employees are critical to the health and welfare of our community and residents.
+Whether it's providing debris removal services after natural disasters, or restoring right-of-ways after city sanctioned events.